ShihaburRahmann/MUSI-11761-Crowd-Counting/README.md

 ## Project Structure

+- `dataset/`: Contains the raw images, background image, as well as the annotated ground truth.
+- `code/`: Contains all the necessary code to run the algorithm.
    - `params.py`: Contains all configurable parameters (thresholds, paths, etc.)
    - `utils.py`: Contains utility functions (IoU calculation, metrics, etc.)
-- `crowd_counting.py`: Main script for crowd detection and counting
+   - `crowd_counting.py`: Main script for crowd detection and counting.
+- `results/`: Contains the CSV file with all the metrics of each image after running the code.
+- `code_testing/`: Contains files used for testing by us before developing the main algorithm.
+This can be ignored.

 ## Usage